learning2hash/learning2hash.github.io/_publications/li2018hashtran.markdown

 malware detection has received much less attention despite its apparent importance.
-In this paper, we present a framework for enhancing the robustness of Deep Neural Networks (DNNs) against adversarial malware samples, dubbed Hashing Transformation Deep Neural Networks} (HashTran-DNN).
+In this paper, we present a framework for enhancing the robustness of Deep Neural Networks (DNNs) against adversarial malware samples, dubbed Hashing Transformation Deep Neural Networks\} (HashTran-DNN).
 The core idea is to use hash functions with a certain locality-preserving property to transform samples to enhance the robustness of DNNs in malware classification.
 The framework further uses a Denoising Auto-Encoder (DAE) regularizer to